Inventors Lab . . . Protecting Your Idea

 Be prudent in how you share ideas.
 However, to succeed, you must share with those that can help you.
 You can’t do it in a vacuum, so let’s talk about the smart ways to do it.

-Patents are the first thing many people think about for protecting new ideas.
-Yes, they can be good in many ways, but they also have their downsides — namely cost and time.
-Depending on your situation, a Patent may be exactly what is needed.
+Patents are the first thing many people think about for protecting a new idea.
+Yes, they can be good in many ways, but they also have their downsides — like cost, time, and being properly written.
+Depending on your situation, a Patent may be exactly what is needed — or maybe not.
 Don’t go hastily, however.
 There may be alternatives that can save a bundle — or at least delay the investment and allow time for the concepts to mature.

-Some alternatives for confidential security include Provisional Patents, Design Patents, NDA’s, and Trade Secrets.
-Seek knowledgeable advice, of course, because all of these have their place, and none of them do it all.
+Some alternatives for confidential security include Provisional Patents, or Design Patents, and/or NDA’s, and Trade Secrets.
+Seek knowledgeable advice for your situation, of course, because all of these tools have their place, and none of them do it all.

-Stay tuned, we’ll discuss some of the legal agreements below, and a lot more about patents in the next Inventors Lab topic.
+Stay tuned, we’ll discuss some of the legal tools below, and a lot more about patents in the next Inventors Lab topic.